 Servicing the domestic debt—which mainly consists of relatively expensive short-term Treasury bills—will continue to consume around 10% of total spending.
 This, together with efforts to clear arrears and unsettled payment obligations accumulated in previous years, will limit investment budget execution.
 Institutional capacity constraints also make execution of the full range of public investment unlikely.

-In the past 50 years since Sierra Leone’s independence in 1961, the SLPP has ruled for a total of 16 years, from 1961 to 1967 and again from 1996 to 2007; while the APC has ruled for 31 years, from 1967 to 1992 and again from 2007 to 2014.
+In the past 52 years since Sierra Leone’s independence in 1961, the SLPP has ruled for a total of 16 years, from 1961 to 1967 and again from 1996 to 2007; while the APC has ruled for 32 years, from 1967 to 1992 and again from 2007 to 2015.
 Although various military regimes have ruled Sierra Leone for a total of five years, civilian rule, under either the APC or SLPP accounts for over 90% of the country’s post-independence time span as of 2014.
-Since 1991, the country has been governed under a multi-party constitution, which is now under review for the expressed purpose of addressing many of the country's governance challenges.
-A national census is also due to be conducted in December 2014, after 10 years since the last one was conducted.
+Since 1991, the country has been governed under a multi-party constitution which now under review as the Supreme Court presides over the constitutionality of the recent sack of the Vice President.